Internship Information for Students

 CJ 490, the internship course is offered during the fall, spring and full summer semesters.
 While enrolled in this course students can earn 3 – 6 college credit hours, and gain work experience while network with professionals in their field.

 The student is responsible for seeking out and securing an internship position with a criminal justice or closely related agency or organization.
-The procedure for making an arrangement with an agency or organization and the requirements to be met should be obtained from the Criminal Justice Internship Professor.
-Internship positions may be developed both within the State of Mississippi and out-of-state.
+The procedure for making an arrangement with an agency or organization and the requirements are outlined in the Internship Handbook.
+Internship positions may be developed both within the State of Mississippi, out-of-state and abroad.

-No student will be allowed to enroll for internship credit for working with his/her current or in position(s) which he/she already holds or work for a relative or family member.
+No student will be allowed to enroll for internship credit for working with his/her current job, in position(s) which he/she already holds, or work for a relative or family member.

 Looking for an Internship